 Paying independent contractors

 According to Gallup, independent contractors roughly account for 36% of the US workforce as of 2018.
 Additionally, independent contractors accounted for $1.2T in commerce and have consistently outpaced employee hiring for small and medium-sized businesses, according to PayChex.
-While freelancers have become a new facet of the modern economy, too many businesses lack the tools necessary to manage their financial needs efficiently.
+While freelancers have become a new facet of the modern economy, too many companies lack the tools necessary to manage their financial needs efficiently.

-Payment limits, sending checks and tax reporting, oh my!
+Payment limits, sending checks, and tax reporting, oh my!

-Thinking beyond the payout
+Beyond the payout

-The value for this customer in leveraging Moov was the combination of a robust, hosted service that passed the sniff test of basic processing requirements, while not forcing them to take on sensitive PII data, nor leverage yet another point solution for tax reporting.
+This customer’s value in leveraging Moov was the combination of a robust, hosted service that passed the sniff test of basic processing requirements while not forcing them to take on sensitive PII data nor leverage another point solution for tax reporting.